Our community partners help us implement our program to provide medical treatment and foster homes

 for pets who are temporarily separated from their owners after fleeing domestic abuse situations.

-The SAH has agreed to contribute by offering discounted prices for the care of animals brought in through the program, and Boehringer Ingelheim will provide vaccinations and antiparasitic medications for the animals.
+The SATH has agreed to contribute by offering discounted prices for the care of animals brought in through the program, and Boehringer Ingelheim will provide vaccinations and antiparasitic medications for the animals.

 Texas A&M SAVMA Chapter

 Aggies Fostering Hope has been added to the local Student American Veterinary Medical Association (SAVMA) constitution, which will ensure that there is always an elected student official in charge of the project.
 We hope veterinary students will continue to learn about the project and have the desire to help.